andyholmes/gnome-shell-extension-mconnect/README.md

     In what states a device will be made visible to the user.
 Possible options are 'OFFLINE' and 'UNPAIRED'.
 Paired, online devices will always be shown.

+* **nautilus-integration** - Nautilus integration

+    If true, a submenu will be added to the Nautilus context menu to allow sending files to devices directly from the file browser.

 * **service-autostart** - Start the service automatically